rssnyder/discord-stock-ticker/README.md

 This bot is distributed as a docker image and a binary.

-When running the binary, it servers as a manager of one to many bots.
-You can have one running instance of the binary (service) and have any number of bots running within it.
+The program acts as a manager of one to many bots.
+You can have one running instance of the program and have any number of bots running within it.

-For the docker version, you can also have one docker instance manage many bots.
-You can also use docker environment variables to configure one bot in startup, and still be able to add more via the manager later.

 #### Roles for colors

-To enabled color changing you will need to create three roles.
+To enable color changing you will need to create three roles.

 The first role is the role the tickers will appear under.
 It can be named _anything you want_.
 You need to check the **Display role members seperatly from other online members** option for this role, but _do not_ assign a custom color for this role, leave it default.